 Any equipment will eventually break down, but a lower-quality system will likely have problems earlier than a high-quality system.
 Hotel access control systems vary widely in quality, so doing some research beforehand will help ensure that you get a good deal on something that will last for years.

 Ease of use:

-The easier an access control system is to use, the fewer time employees will spend learning how it works—which means they’ll have more time for other tasks or projects!
+The easier an access control system is to use, the less time employees will spend learning how it works—which means they’ll have more time for other tasks or projects!
 A system with precise controls and intuitive design will also be more accessible for guests and customers to navigate, reducing lines and questions at the front desk